Random Expansive Measures: Preliminaries and Main Results

 \begin{thA} Let $f=\{ f_w\}_w$ be a RDS and $\mu \in \mathcal{M}(\E,f)$ be an ergodic measure.
 If $h_{\mu}(f) > 0$, then the following holds \begin{itemize} \item[(1)] the measure $\mu$ is positively random expansive. \item[(2)] For $\Pp$-a.e $w$ the \textit{w-stable classes} of $F$ have measure zero with respect to $\mu_{w}$ the conditional measures of $\mu$ . \end{itemize}

 \end{thA}

 The next result gives the existence of a probability measure that is both invariant and random expansive .

 \begin{thB} Let $f=\{ f_w\}_w$ be a RDS.
-If $\mu\in\mathcal{P}_{\mathbb{P}}(\E)$ is a random expansive measure for $f$, then there exists a measure $\mu'\in \mathcal{M}(\E,f)$ that is random expansive. \end{thB} The proof of the above theorem follows the ideas of \cite{Morales-Sirvent} , with some differences due to the need to ensure the measurability of the disintegration.
+If there exists a random expansive measure $\mu\in\mathcal{P}_{\mathbb{P}}(\E)$ for $f$, then there exists a measure $\mu'\in \mathcal{M}(\E,f)$ that is random expansive. \end{thB} The proof of the above theorem follows the ideas of \cite{Morales-Sirvent}, but with some appropriate modifications, necessary to guarantee the measurability of the desintegration.

-\subsection{Random Countably Expansive and Continuum-wise Expansive}
+\subsection{Random countably expansive and continuum-wise expansive}

 \ \ \ \ \ \ \ \ \

 In this section we introduce other notions of expansivity for RDS that generalize those of \cite{Morales-Sirvent} and \cite{Kato1993} and present relation between them.